StuartJO/ThalamicGradients/README.md

 ### Getting the Phillip's genes

-The list of the top 500 most  is available from [Supplementary Data 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41593-019-0483-3/MediaObjects/41593_2019_483_MOESM3_ESM.xlsx) of the [paper](https://www.nature.com/articles/s41593-019-0483-3).
-Go to sheet "PC1-10_loadings", extract the first two columns and put them into a new .xlsx file called "PhillipsMouseThalGenes.xlsx" (for the genes, give that  the name "GeneSymbol").
+The list of the top 500 most differentially expressed genes from Phillip's et al. is available from [Supplementary Data 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41593-019-0483-3/MediaObjects/41593_2019_483_MOESM3_ESM.xlsx) of the [paper](https://www.nature.com/articles/s41593-019-0483-3).
+Go to sheet "PC1-10_loadings", extract the first two columns and put them into a new .xlsx file called "PhillipsMouseThalGenes.xlsx" (for the genes, give them the header name "Gene Symbol", and the loadings call "PC1").
 Put this new file in ./data/preprocessed

 ### DropViz data